hphelion/documentation/moonshot/install.beforeyouinstall.md

 ### Network Infrastructure

-The following networks are utilized in the HP Cloud OS for Moonshot infrastructure:
+The following networks are utilized in the HP Helion Cloud OS for Moonshot infrastructure:

 * <b>Admin Network</b>: Provides connectivity between the Admin node, the Controller node and the Baremetal host.
 The Admin node provides DHCP and PXE services on this network.